alexstewartja/game-asset-mcp/README.md

   - **Solution**: Verify the server is active and the client config is correct.

 ### Debugging Tips
+- The server includes comprehensive logging that outputs timestamps and operation details.
-- Run the server with `node index.js --verbose` (if implemented) for detailed logs.
+- Check the console output for detailed logs of each operation.
 - Test API endpoints manually using tools like `curl` or Postman.

 ---